17 IMPORTANCE OF EXTRACURRICULAR ACTIVITIES IN COLLEGE

-There’s no doubt that classroom education is good for you as you need knowledge and certificate to secure a firm foundation for the future.
+There’s no doubt that classroom education is good for you as you need knowledge and a certificate to secure a firm foundation for the future.

-However, knowledge and certificate are not all you need.
+However, knowledge and a certificate are not all you need.
 Skills like patience, time management, leadership, good interaction with others, goal-setting, problem-solving, analytical thinking and teamwork are needed after a college education.